 At the time of check-in, we asked for our luggage, which would arrive by post the next day, we had planned to have enough clothes for the first night, so we had no problem.

 The next day we woke up early to go to Arashiyama, one of the most appreciated visits in Kyoto.
 It is an area to the northwest of the city, much less dense at an urban level, and much greener.
-The logical thing is to go there to visit the famous Bamboo corridor, but the truth is there is a lot to see, it has magnificent temples, with picturesque streets, so a full day should be considered to visit this area, and for sure, it will be had I have to choose what to see because it is not possible to see everything.
+The logical thing is to go there to visit the famous Bamboo Sagano Forest which is more a bamboo corridor, but the truth is there is a lot to see, it has magnificent temples, with picturesque streets, so a full day should be considered to visit this area, and for sure, it will be had I have to choose what to see because it is not possible to see everything.

-You can take a bus, whose last stop is just Arashiyama, a little before the Kotokiki bridge.
-If you want to go to the Bambús de Sagano forest, from the stop there is still a more or less long walk, but not impossible.
+How to get to Kyoto Bamboo Forest?
+Easy, You can take a bus, whose last stop is just Arashiyama, a little before the Kotokiki bridge.
+If you want to go to the Bamboo Sagano forest, from the stop there is still a more or less long walk, but not impossible.
 The truth is that the visit to this place should not have this forest as the only objective, since there is much more to see.

 There are two ways to get to the Bamboo forest, but it seems to me that going through Kameyama Park is the best.
 To get to the entrance of the park, you have to skirt the Katsura river, walking along a beautiful and pleasant boulevard.

-From the park you can see Kyoto, if the weather allows it, we allowed it.
+From the park you can see Kyoto, if the weather allows it, we were lucky and we had a wonderful day with a wonderful view.
 We reached the top and entered the Okochi Sanso gardens, where the Samurai-style house of an actor named Denjiro Okochi is located.
-The entrance includes a green tea with a small typical Japanese sweet, that is why you pay a little more than usual tickets to the gardens and temples (where you pay, because there are many free entrance).
-There are some super beautiful gardens with very photogenic angles, and each time you can admire Kyoto from different points of view.
+The entrance includes green tea with a small typical Japanese sweet, which is why you pay a little more than usual tickets to the gardens and temples (where you pay, because there are many free entrances).
+There are some super beautiful gardens with very photogenic angles and each time you can admire Kyoto from different points of view.

 The entrance of these gardens is near the beginning of the bamboo forest, if you want to visit Okochi Sanso , you must do it before visiting the bamboo forest that leads to the exit of the park.